helnokaly/adonis-cache/README.md

 AdonisCache provides an expressive, unified API for various caching backends.
 The cache configuration is located at `config/cache.js`.
 In this file you may specify which cache driver you would like used by default throughout your application.
 AdonisCache supports popular caching backends like [Redis](http://redis.io) out of the box.

 The cache configuration file also contains various other options, which are documented within the file, so make sure to read over these options.
-By default, AdonisCache is configured to use the `object` cache driver, which stores cached objects in plain JavaScript object.
+By default, AdonisCache is configured to use the `object` cache driver, which stores cached objects in plain JavaScript object (use only for development).
 For larger applications, it is recommended that you use a more robust driver such as Redis.
 You may even configure multiple cache configurations for the same driver.

 <a name="driver-prerequisites"></a>
 ### Driver Prerequisites